google/gapid/DEVDOC.md

 The Error level is recommended when adding debug print, to make sure it is not filtered away.

+## How to debug a replay crash

+The replayer uses [breakpad](https://chromium.googlesource.com/breakpad/breakpad) to catch and optionnaly report crashes.

+If you want to analyze a replay crash with a debugger, on **64 bits Android** (for other platforms, adapt as necessary):

+1. Start the replayer with the `--wait-for-debugger` flag, e.g. `./gapit screenshot --gapir-args '--wait-for-debugger' mytrace.gfxtrace`.

+2. Wait for the replayer to launch on the device.

+3. Attach your debugger to the replayer app (`com.google.android.gapid.arm64v8a/com.google.android.gapid.ReplayerActivity`).

+4. Once attached, you probably want to add a breakpoint at `CrashHandler::handleMinidump` in order to break upon a crash, before it is reported to the server.

+5. When you attach, the replayer is spin-waiting in the loop defined in `core/cc/android/debugger.cpp`.
+To break this loop, use the debugger to set `gIsDebuggerAttached = true` before continuing execution.

+Note that while you attach the debugger and setup the breakpoint, the server might timeout waiting for a gRPC connection.
+You may increase this timeout by editing the `gapir/client:gRPCConnectTimeout` constant.

 ## How to profile AGI internals

 ### GAPIS